-Responding to negative reviews is the best way for a business to redeem themselves.
-In fact 79% of people also say that seeing a response to a negative review is reassuring (Forrester).
+Responding to negative reviews is the best way for a business to redeem itself.
+In fact, 79% of people also say that seeing a response to a negative review is reassuring (Forrester).

-According to another survey conducted by PhoCusWright, 84% of travelers agree that appropriate management responses to negative reviews improve the impression of the hotel.
+According to a survey by PhoCusWright, 84% of travelers agree that appropriate management responses to negative reviews improve the impression of the hotel.
 Moreover, 64% of respondents agree that an aggressive or defensive management response to a negative review makes them less likely to book.

 It can be intimidating to know that you are responding to a customer who has had a bad experience and that your comments will be public for the whole world to see.
 It's trite to say, but if you put yourself in the customer's shoes it becomes much easier.
 How would I feel if I just spent my hard-earned money on a hotel room and I had a disappointing experience?
 I would feel cheated.
 I would tell my friends and post a review.
 If I didn't get a response I would think the hotel doesn't care at all about customers.
 I would expect a response and in it, I would want the hotel to tell me that I am right and they are sorry.

-Your response should be tailored to each review, but you can use these steps as a guideline.
+You should respond professionally and tailor your response to each review; you may want to use these steps as a guideline.

-6. Let the customer know that you will make sure that the right department is made aware of the review
+- Let the customer know that you will make sure that the correct department is made aware of the review

-Then, follow through with your staff to make sure that the problem doesn't happen again.
-Also make sure you respond in a professional manner.
+Then, follow through with your staff to ensure the problem doesn't happen again.

-Please let us know if you'd had any success stories by responding to negative reviews, or any other tips/suggestions.
+Please let us know if you've had any success stories by responding to negative reviews, or any other tips/suggestions.